-If your earnings are below the return filing threshold then you would qualify for the individual shared responsibility provision of the Affordable Care Act.
+If your earnings are below the return filing threshold then you would qualify for an exemption to the individual shared responsibility provision of the Affordable Care Act.
 This exemption is commonly referred to as Income below the return filing threshold.

 You could also claim exemption for the following:

-Short Coverage gap- You went without coverage for less than 3 consecutive months during the year.
+Short coverage gap- You went without coverage for less than 3 consecutive months during the year.

-Citizens living abroad and certain noncitizens - A U.S. citizen or a resident alien who was physically present in foreign country or countries for at least 330 full days during any period of 12 consecutive months; a U.S citizen who was a bona fide resident of a foreign country or countries for an uninterrupted period which includes an entire tax year; Resident of a state that did not expand Medicaid.
+Citizens living abroad and certain noncitizens - A U.S. citizen or a resident alien who was physically present in foreign country or countries for at least 330 full days during any period of 12 consecutive months; a U.S citizen who was a bona fide resident of a foreign country or countries for an uninterrupted period which includes an entire tax year;